Duality theorems for \'etale gerbes on orbifolds: Introduction

 Indeed, the main theme of this paper is using tools from noncommutative geometry to build a bridge connecting the $G$-gerbe $\Y$ and the dual $\widehat{\Y}$ with the $U(1)$-gerbe $c$.
 Such a bridge turns out to be very useful.
 We will prove a number of results that show ($\star$) is true in the contexts of both noncommutative geometry and symplectic topology, and in particular, in Gromov-Witten theory.
-These results are discussed in the rest of the introduction.